-A critical component of an IYRS experience is career planning – working with students throughout their program, our career services team helps explore employment options based on a variety of factors and ambitions; geography, industry, company size, job function, company culture, and various personal factors.
+A critical component of an IYRS experience is career planning – working with students throughout their program, our career development team helps explore employment options based on a variety of factors and ambitions; geography, industry, company size, job function, company culture, and various personal factors.

 There is no one-size-fits-all approach to developing a career path and securing employment, so thinking about what drives and motivates you sooner rather than later is recommended.